zamrokk/JavaCDDDocumentation/README.md

 # JavaCDD Documentation
 The documentation for JavaCDD tutorial

-This tutorial helps you understand how to set a blockchain network locally based on Hyperledger Fabric V0.6, create a simple smart contract in Java and interact with it using the HTTP API and the SDK.
+This tutorial helps you understand how to set a blockchain network based on Hyperledger Fabric V0.6, create a simple smart contract in Java and interact with it using the HTTP API and the SDK.

 In the following sections you will discover how Blockchain technology can be used to sign contract between a farmer and an insurer and then to trigger changes on the contract’s state.
 CDD derivative is an insurance for farmers to hedge against poor harvests caused by failing rains during the growing period, excessive rain during harvesting, high winds in case of plantations or temperature variabilities in case of greenhouse crops.
 In a CDD case, every time the average day degree passes under a threshold, a client could receive a payment, smoothing earnings.